Please note that this post, first published over a year ago, may now be out of date.

 As an elastic service, ECS can scale automatically against a metric of your choosing from one container to many.
 A single container could be running in the dead of night and scale to 1000s to meet peak-time demand.
 On paper, Fargate might seem to be slightly more expensive than EC2.
 However, in EC2 you will likely have to slightly overprovision nodes to enable seamless service scaling and managing virtual machines (VMs) is labour intensive.
 On Fargate, you only get charged for the containers you use and do not manage the underlying VM.

 Compared to on-premise infrastructure, there is relatively little that requires management by an operations team.
-Operations teams can be leaner and more focussed on work that is closer to value centres.
+Operations teams can be leaner and more focused on work that is closer to value centres.

 Security